-The top LED choice for a 30-gallon reef tank
+The top LED lights for a 30-gallon reef tank

 I suggest that you get the 36″ to 48″ one, and not the smaller version, as this one’s physical length is almost 35 inches.
 In fact, you can use it for growing SPS corals as well.
 At such depth, you’ll be able to grow even the neediest ones with that LED.

-The top LED choice for a 40-gallon planted tank
+The top LED lights for a 40-gallon planted tank

 For lighting up a light to medium planted 40-gallon tank I would (again) suggest a NICREW or a BeamsWork EA Timer FSPEC: